 Our Professional Course is made for those who hope to secure positions in affiliated professional baseball, and is also useful for those who choose positions in college and independent professional leagues across the country.

-This five-week program is comprised of a variety of essential umpiring practice areas, including…
+This four-week program is comprised of a variety of essential umpiring practice areas, including…

 What sets our Professional Course apart?
 Many things, including our distinction as the only program that has exclusive agreements with independent professional leagues, and extensive, personal relationships with college-level assignors, too.
 In fact, several league presidents and league and conference assignors will be in attendance to look for potential umpire candidates, so our program offers both education as well as practical job placement opportunities.